gohryt/programming-languages-research/PARSERS.md

 Pest does not advertise packrat linear-time guarantees the way rust-peg's `#[cache]` attribute and peginator's opt-in memoisation do.
 In practice pest behaves like a simple PEG recursive-descent interpreter of the grammar, which trades worst-case complexity guarantees for smaller memory footprint and strong performance on typical inputs.
 For pathological inputs or grammars with deep ambiguity, a memoising alternative (pegen in CPython 3.9+, rust-peg with `#[cache]`) is the safer choice.

-**Trade-offs:** readable grammars, good error messages, and fast common-case parsing — offset by the absence of an explicit packrat complexity guarantee, which can matter for adversarial inputs.
+pest offers readable grammars, good error messages, and fast common-case parsing — offset by the absence of an explicit packrat complexity guarantee, which can matter for adversarial inputs.

 Source: https://pest.rs/ and https://github.com/pest-parser/pest
 ### 2.5.
 LPeg — PEGs Compiled to a Parsing Virtual Machine